top of page

 Olivia Canil (she/her)

 Olivia received her BSc (Hon.) in Biochemistry & Chemistry from the University of Victoria in 2024.
-She completed her Honours project in the Boraston lab and now works as a technician, where she is focusing on the structural and functional characterization of an O-glycopeptidase from Prevotella melaninogenica.
-Outside of lab she enjoys reading, practicing yoga, hiking and camping.
+She completed her Honours project in the Boraston lab and is now pursuing graduate studies.
+Her project is focused on the structural and functional characterization of carbohydrate-active enzymes produced by the host-adapted microbe Prevotella melaninogenica.
+Outside of lab she enjoys reading, dancing, hiking and camping.

 Boraston Laboratory